Judge in Trump's hush money trial threatened to throw witness out of court for behavior on stand

 “You said his lies are irrefutable,” the judge replied.
 “But you think he’s going to fool 12 New Yorkers into believing this lie?”

-The defense request came after a chaotic scene unfolded when the judge — irritated by Costello's behavior on the stand — briefly forced reporters out of the courtroom and into the hallway.

-After excusing the jury, Merchan told Costello: "If you don’t like my ruling, you don’t say ‘jeez’ ...
-You don’t give me side eye, and you don’t roll your eyes.”

-A former federal prosecutor in New York, Costello is relevant to the case because of his role as a Cohen antagonist and critic in the years since their professional relationship splintered in spectacular fashion.
+The defense called Costello because of his role as a Cohen antagonist and critic in the years since their professional relationship splintered in spectacular fashion.

 Costello had offered to represent Cohen soon after the lawyer’s hotel room, office and home were raided and as Cohen faced a decision about whether to remain defiant in the face of a criminal investigation or to cooperate with authorities in hopes of securing more lenient treatment.